Newport News Education Foundation

 About NNEF

-Since it was formed in 1992, NNEF has hosted a number of forums with community leaders to discuss important education issues and has held annual events honoring outstanding high school students.
+Since it was formed in 1992, the Newport News Education Foundation (NNEF) has hosted a number of forums with community leaders to discuss important education issues and has held annual events honoring outstanding high school students.

 How does it work?